 How to Ensure Coronavirus Care at Nursing Homes

 The pandemic has shown the vulnerability of nursing home settings.
-If you are part of such a resident, then extra care must be taken on all accounts.
+If you are part of such a resident and want to help seniors during the coronavirus scare, then extra care must be taken on all accounts.
 It is essential to make sure that you take all possible forms of measures to keep your residents safe and sound.

 It is vital to make sure that a proper health setting is established.
 There should be a reinforcement of strict rules, and major changes must be carried out under all accounts.
 Nursery housing which are the breeding grounds of COVID-19, must take the following steps: